cisagov/ScubaGear/baselines/sharepoint.md

 for OneDrive and Teams to the same, specified expiration times.

 ### Policies

-#### MS.SHAREPOINT.3.1v1
+#### MS.SHAREPOINT.4.1v1
-Expiration timers for ‘guest access to a site or OneDrive’ and ‘people who use a verification code’ SHOULD be set.
+Expiration timers for guest access to a site or OneDrive and people who use a verification code SHOULD be set.
 - _Rationale:_ TODO
 - _Last modified:_ June 2023

-#### MS.SHAREPOINT.3.2v1
+#### MS.SHAREPOINT.4.2v1
 Expiration timers SHOULD be set to 30 days.
 - _Rationale:_ TODO
 - _Last modified:_ June 2023

 ### License Requirements